lutwidse/Extract-Protocol-From-LINE-Write-up/README.md

 *Referenced from wikipedia, the free encyclopedia*

+> long polling (uncountable)
-> (computing) A technology where the client requests information from the server without expecting an immediate response.
+>> (computing) A technology where the client requests information from the server without expecting an immediate response.

 So the function is used to wait and catch the user's actions, such as "Your friend sent a message to you/group" "somebody changed the group's icon".